nbicocchi/learn-microservices/modules/communication/slides/2 - Sync styles (RestClient).md

 ## Introduction to Microservices Architecture

-Microservices architecture is a modern approach to software development that structures an application as a collection of small, independent services.
-Each service corresponds to a specific business capability and can be developed, deployed, and scaled independently.
-This architecture promotes flexibility, scalability, and maintainability.

-In a microservices environment, communication between services is critical, and one of the most common methods for this communication is through **Representational State Transfer (REST)**.
-RESTful APIs use standard HTTP methods for interaction, making them widely adopted for microservices communication.

-## Understanding RESTful Communication

 **REST** is an architectural style that leverages the existing protocols of the web, specifically HTTP.
 It emphasizes stateless communication and a uniform interface for resource manipulation.
 The core HTTP methods used in RESTful communication are:

 - **GET**: Retrieve information from the server.